cicada1992/react-compact-table/README.md

 # react-compact-table

-- This is compact & easy to use react-compact-table (render props pattern)
+- This is compact & easy to use react-compact-table (render props pattern with styled components)

+### Install
+`npm install react-compact-table styled-components lodash`

-### dependacies
+### dependancies
 - styled-components
 - lodash